-Damage to the bladder's nerves
+- Damage to the bladder's nerves

-Damage to the nervous system
+- Damage to other parts of the nervous system

-Damage to muscles
+- Damage to muscles

-Weak bladder muscles
+- Weak bladder muscles

 Treatment for Different Types of Urinary Incontinence

-For stress incontinence, treatment options include:
+For stress incontinence, treatments include:

 Pelvic floor exercises.
 If you've had a baby, chances are you've been told to do Kegel exercises.
 These help to strengthen the pelvic floor after childbirth.
-It is wise to keep doing the Kegels to keep your pelvic muscles and tissues strong, which can help prevent stress incontinence.
-Best of all, Kegels can be done anytime, anywhere.To do Kegels:
+They also help prevent stress incontinence.
+Best of all, you can do Kegels anytime, anywhere.

-Hold the squeeze for 10 seconds, then rest for 10 seconds.
+- Hold the squeeze for 10 seconds, then rest for 10 seconds.

-Do 3 or 4 sets daily.
+- Do 3 or 4 sets daily.